Benedict Jacka

-Benedict Jacka (born September 25, 1980) is a British author, best known for his Alex Verus series.
+Benedict Jacka (born 25 September 1980) is a British author, best known for his Alex Verus series.

 Biography

 Jacka was born in England and attended the City of London School.
-He later attended Cambridge University, where he graduated with a Bachelors in philosophy and met his editor Sophie Hicks from Ed Victor Ltd. His first novels were three children's fantasy novels that didn’t get published, with that honour going to a children's non-fantasy novel called To Be A Ninja (Later: Ninja: The Beginning).
-From 2000 on, he developed a fantasy setting for which he wrote four books, whose main characters were teenage elementals.
-None of the four were published.
+He later attended Cambridge University, where he graduated with a Bachelors in philosophy and met his editor Sophie Hicks from Ed Victor Ltd. His first novels were three children's fantasy novels that didn’t get published, followed by To Be A Ninja (later changed to Ninja: The Beginning), a children's non-fantasy novel, which was.
+In 2000 he began working on a fantasy setting with teenage elementals, for which he wrote four unpublished novels.
 In 2009, he decided to try again with an adult character and a more information-based ability.
 Three years later, in 2012, he published the first book of the Alex Verus series, two more followed the same year.
 Jacka married in 2015 to Rolari Kuti.

 Critical reception for Jacka's work has been mostly positive.
 Of the Alex Verus series, SF Site has cited the series' characters and chapter cliffhangers as highlights.
 SF Crowsnest gave an overall positive review for Cursed, while stating it was "an enjoyable, if unchallenging, read".